MatagTheGame/matag-cards/README.md

 Few steps to follow:
  1. Create a new JsonFile with the exact name of the card.
  2. Fill just the name.
  3. Run `LinkerTest.scryFallLinker()`.
-This will all basic card details (not the abilities).
+This will add all basic card details (not the abilities).
- 4. Populate the abilities accordingly (this is the hardest part).
+ 4. Populate the abilities accordingly (this is the hard part).

 After a card is coded is a very good idea to test it by importing the `cards` artifact into `game` starting the app in test mode: